willashley23/Interview-Stuff/javascript.md

 # JavaScript
-A list of key JS questions you must know the answer to for interviewing.
+This is a compilation of JS questions I have encountered in interviews or found online.
+It also contains general web knowledge, and stuff that is tangentially related to JS.

 ## Event Delegation/Bubbling
 When an event is fired from an element, the event will be bubbled up to its parent nodes.
 However, the original element where the event occurs, called 'target', stays the same in the event object.
 Using the target property, we can always keep tracking which element actually causes an event captured by its parent, and it can help use reduce the number of event handlers as we sometimes don't need to add event listeners for every element.